Animal Behavior College, Inc.

-Based on recent enrollment at Animal Behavior College, Inc., 69% of all online Dog Obedience Instructor Training Program students complete the program in as little as 78 weeks.
-However, 71% of all students who graduated this program did so in less than 78 weeks.
+Based on enrollment at Animal Behavior College, Inc., 69% of all online Dog Obedience Instructor Training Program students complete the program in as little as 78 weeks.
+However, 70% of all students who graduated this program did so in less than 78 weeks.
 In 2013, ABC launched its onsite Dog Obedience Instructor Training Program.
-In its first year, 88% of all onsite students completed the program within 22 weeks.
-Of our Veterinary Assistant Program students, 65% of them complete the program in as little as 78 weeks.
-However, 86% of all students who graduated this program did so in less than 78 weeks.
-Our Grooming Instruction Program, has a completion rate of 59%.
-However, 73% of all students who graduated this program did so in less than 78 weeks.
+Since its launch, 94% of all onsite students completed the program within 22 weeks.
+Of our Veterinary Assistant Program students, 60% of them complete the program in as little as 78 weeks.
+However, 85% of all students who graduated this program did so in less than 78 weeks.
+Our Grooming Instruction Program, has a completion rate of 57%.
+However, 70% of all students who graduated this program did so in less than 78 weeks.

 There are many opportunities for Veterinary Assistants.
 Your certification may open the door to other exciting new careers such as an Animal Control Officer, Humane Investigator, Shelter Manager, work at a Rehabilitation Center, a Conservation Agency, work as a Humane Educator or Volunteer Coordinator.
 The possibilities are endless here as well.
 39% of our Veterinary Assistant Program students find employment within six months of graduation.

 Once you have graduated from our Grooming Instruction Program, you will have an array of employment opportunities to choose from.
 You could begin your own pet grooming business or work for an already established grooming shop.
 You also have the chance to work at a doggie day care, shelter facility, or veterinary hospital.
 59% of our Grooming graduates find employment within six months of graduation.

 Animal Behavior College does not guarantee employment or any level of wages.

 Disclosure of "Rates passing licensing examinations" is not required since no course offered by ABC requires licensure.